-If you claim and receive benefits at the end of term, then you will be entitled to full Council Tax Benefit to cover your share of the bill.
-Contact the council to let them know of your benefit claim.
+If you claim and receive benefits at the end of term, you will be entitled to Council Tax Reduction to cover some or all of your share of the bill.
+For more information read the student Council Tax FAQs.

 Refund of overpaid tax

 If you have worked part-time during your studies, you may have paid too much tax.
 This can happen if you work for two employers at the same time, if you don’t provide your National Insurance number or a P45 when you start work, or if your employer has put you on the emergency tax code.